 Walk-in Zoom Room

-2020 Summer and Fall Semesters GI BILL® Instructions For Returning Students
+2021 Fall and 2022 Spring Semesters GI BILL® Instructions For Returning Students

-For the Summer and Fall 2020 semesters we are asking all veterans utilizing the GI BILL® to do the following:
+For the Fall 2021 and Spring 2022 ;semesters we are asking all veterans utilizing the GI BILL® to do the following:

 - Enroll for classes with Academic Advisement, your classes must fall under you degree program to be certified with the U.S. Department of Veteran Affairs.